huajh/mf_re_sys/README.txt

 	1) To compile program, just run the 'main.m' script file.

-	2) 'regularparam_select.m' is a script file that performs the program to select of regularization parameter \lambda.
+	2) 'regularparam_select.m' is a script file that performs the program to select best value of the regularization parameter \lambda.

 	3) 'mf_resys_func.m' is a function that performs the a gradient descent algorithm for regularized squared error cost function.